F (S-train)

 F is the service designation for trains on the ring line of Copenhagen's S-train network.
 It runs from 05:00 to 01:00 from to Hellerup.
 Trains run every 5 minutes between about 7:00 and 19:00, Monday through Friday, and every 10 minutes on weekends, early mornings and late evenings/nights.
 On Friday and Saturday nights there is also a 30 minutes service throughout the night.
-In 2028 this line is planned to become a pilot project for driverless operation of the S-train system, becoming fully automated in 2029.
+This line is planned to become a pilot project for driverless operation, with testing starting in 2031/32.